Ande404/Hybrid-Causal-XAI-For-NIDs/README.md

 - Andrew Luwaga,  Brindha Sivakumar, Tasneem Kayed
 - luwaga@umich.edu, brindhas@umich.edu, tasneeem@umich.edu
 - College of Engineering and Computer Science, University of Michigan-Dearborn

-> Note: This is an ongoing research project.
-Steps 4 and 5 are in development.
-Check back for updates.